Happygator/somestuff/hw0.md

 username1Xusername2X
 ```

 Luckily, you notice that every password starts with rickyCorpPassword and ends in a string of alphanumeric characters.
+Company policy also dictates that employees should have username starting with rickyCorpUsername.

 Let's fix your boss's mistake!